keypom/keypom-docs/docs/Tutorials/Basics/nft-drops.md

 5) Create linkdrops.

 :::info
-The NFT ownership must be transfered to Keypom so that it can send the NFT to the user when they claim their drop.
+The NFT ownership must be transferred to Keypom so that it can send the NFT to the user when they claim their drop.
 :::

 The following skeleton code can be used as a starting point: